 2.21 Where a Concern involves more than one Respondent or more than one Reporting Person, it will be at the discretion of the Investigator to decide whether the Concern should be separated into separate Concerns for the purposes of investigation.
-Where the investigation of a Concern includes more than one Respondent and/or Reporting Person and the Tutor for Discipline has chosen to refer the matter to the Student Behaviour Panel, the Chair of the Student Behaviour Panel shall have the discretion to decide whether there shall be a single meeting to deal with all of the Respondents and/or Reporting Persons, or a separate meeting for each Respondent and/or Reporting Personal mitigation of each Respondent, unless it refers to the other Respondent(s), shall not be shared with the other Respondent(s).
+Where the investigation of a Concern includes more than one Respondent and/or Reporting Person and the Tutor for Discipline has chosen to refer the matter to the Student Behaviour Panel, the Chair of the Student Behaviour Panel shall have the discretion to decide whether there shall be a single meeting to deal with all of the Respondents and/or Reporting Persons, or a separate meeting for each Respondent and/or Reporting Persons.
+Where a meeting involving multiple Respondents takes place, the personal mitigation of each Respondent, unless it refers to the other Respondent(s), shall not be shared with the other Respondent(s).
 Where multiple Respondents appeal the decision of the Student Behaviour Panel decision, appeals shall usually be considered separately but by the same Appeal Committee.